roundup-tracker/roundup/scripts/README.txt

  Generate an email that lists outstanding issues.
 Send in both plain text and HTML formats.

+weekly-report
+ Generate a simple report outlining the activity in one tracker for the most recent week.

 schema_diagram.py
  Generate a schema diagram for a roundup tracker.
 It generates a 'dot file' that is then fed into the 'dot' tool (http://www.graphviz.org) to generate